Talks

 In an interview with Framtidens Karriar, Dr. Emre Süren, Head of the Royal Hacking Lab, discussed the most compelling aspects of his work and outlined his view that autonomous AI agents could serve as research assistants by 2029.

-Dr. Emre Süren, Head of Royal Hacking Lab, presented his one of recent research on Agentic Penetration Testing at an event organized by Detectify.
+Dr. Emre Süren, Head of Royal Hacking Lab, presented his recent research on Agentic Penetration Testing at an event organized by Detectify.
 He discussed how he approaches LLM-driven penetration testing, identified potential challenges and his proposals to address them.

 Dr. Emre Süren, Head of Royal Hacking Lab, delivered a lecture to the Executive School on offensive security and artificial intelligence.
 He showcased impactful lab research, including car hacking demonstrations and prompt injection attacks targeting generative AI models.
-The session also highlighted the lab’s first research grant, which will fund a new project on cyber threat intelligence to detect early signals of AI-driven attacks against Sweden’s critical infrastructure.
+The session also highlighted the his first research grant, which will fund a new project on cyber threat intelligence to detect early signals of AI-driven attacks against Sweden’s critical infrastructure.

 | 2025-10-08 | Royal Hacking Lab | KTH Board | Link 1 |

 Dr. Emre Süren, Head of Royal Hacking Lab, hosted the KTH University Board and presented the lab’s mission, highlighting how its research advances society, national security, the economy, and local industry.
-He announced the inaugural research grant awarded to the lab, enabling a new project focused on cyber threat intelligence to detect early signals of cyber attacks targeting Swedish critical infrastructures.
+He announced the inaugural research grant awarded to him, enabling a new project focused on cyber threat intelligence to detect early signals of cyber attacks targeting Swedish critical infrastructures.

 | 2025-10-06 | Royal Hacking Lab | KTH Innovation | Link 1 |